OfficialLambdax/_netcode_Core-UDF/README.md

 However if you are still interested in what this is about:
 I try to create a very performant and secure TCP UDF for Autoit3.
 The aim is to make it very easy to use too and to provide many options.
 This lib is ment to be opensource and ment to be used in a variety of systems, ranging from personal to coorperate usages while also providing usefullness and security to not so experiences coders.
+The UDF also can identify corrupted and missing packets and either repairs them or requests resends while making sure that the packets are executed in order.